-Challenges: The biggest challenge in Turkmenistan is executing programming due to a lack of bilateral support for INL programs such as counternarcotics and border security.
-Due to these challenges, INL will program in three areas that have the support of the host government: forensics, English language training for law enforcement, and countering trafficking in persons.
+Challenges: INL programming is limited to three areas that have the support of the host government: forensics, English language training for law enforcement, and countering trafficking in persons.

-Goals: INL programs enhance capacity of Turkmen law enforcement through forensics training and language training, technical assistance to combat transnational crimes such as trafficking in persons.
+Goals: INL programs enhance capacity of Turkmen law enforcement through forensics training and language training, and provide technical assistance to combat transnational crimes such as trafficking in persons.

 Accomplishments: The forensics program continues to work with the State Forensic Service staff to bring certain forensics disciplines to international standards with the goal of international accreditation.
 In these efforts, the program has focused on improving handwriting analysis, technical documentation, and handling of narcotic drugs and chemicals.